meteor/vue3-tutorial/tutorial/simple-todos/01-creating-app.md

 ```

 ## 1.5: Create Task Component

-Create a new file called `Task.vue` in your `ui/components` folder.
+We will store all our Vue components inside the `ui/components` folder.
+So, let's create this folder and create a file called `Task.vue` inside it.

 This file will export a Vue component called `Task` that will represent one task in your To-Do list.